What is Reality?

 Each clock tick is produced by a certain periodic physical / chemical / biological change of matter (that the clock is made of).

-This is why, in relativistic physics, an observer (Alice) sees the ticks of her clock happening with the same periodicity, no matter what her speed of movement in space is or what gravity she's subjected to, that is, despite time dilation; this is because all the change in her frame of reference has the same cadence.
+This is why, in relativistic physics, an observer (Alice) sees the ticks of her clock happening with the same periodicity, no matter what her velocity is or what gravity she's subjected to, that is, despite time dilation; this is because all the changes in her frame of reference have the same time-cadence.

 Why do clocks measure equal (time) intervals?
 Because change is consistent, so clocks are measuring time intervals based on the same kind of change, change which takes the same number of state changes.
-However, the speed of movement in space and gravity do affect the cadence with which change happens, so clocks in different frames of reference may show different times.
+However, velocity and gravity do affect the cadence with which change happens, so clocks in different frames of reference may show different times.

 If nothing were to change, clocks could not tell the time.
-In a Universe which has quanta that have mass but never change, even if cadence were to still exist, there is no way to measure time because clocks track change (like oscillations).
+In a Universe which has quanta that have mass but never change, even if cadence were to still exist, there is no way to measure time because clocks track change (like oscillations), change which is missing.
 But even if time were somehow measured in such a Universe, there would be no distinction among states, so the past, present and future would all be the current state.

 Traveling in time